Accelerated Weathering Testing

 That might be using vulcanized rubber test standards or employing high-tech equipment like a carbon-arc light apparatus, a fluorescent ultraviolet (UV) lamp apparatus or a xenon arc light during accelerated weathering testing.

-VTEC Laboratories depends on the ASTM’s leadership and global technical expertise for weathering testing standards and technical content development.
+VTEC Laboratories depends on the ASTM’s leadership and global technical expertise for accelerated aging testing standards and technical content development.

 Using the ASTM’s advanced information technology (IT) infrastructure, VTEC Laboratories has access to the latest testing methods, classifications, specifications, guides and practices that support American business to create top-quality products.